 Sunscreen, caution can protect kids from sunburns

-The sun is starting to peek out from the Northwest clouds and that can mean sunburns for people who don’t take the proper precautions to protect their skin.
+Summer is in full swing in the Pacific Northwest, and that can mean sunburns for people who don’t take the proper precautions to protect their skin.

-If you can, stay out of the sun when it’s highest overhead and therefore strongest (usually 10 a.m. until 4 p.m.).
+If you can, stay out of the sun when it’s highest overhead and therefore strongest (usually 10am to 4pm).
 If kids must be in the sun between these hours, apply and reapply protective sunscreen — even if they're just playing in the backyard.
 Most sun damage occurs as a result of incidental exposure during day-to-day activities, not at the beach.

 Wear protective clothing.
 Ensure that clothes will screen out harmful UV rays by placing your hand inside the garments and making sure you can't see it through them.